Ivor Catt

-Ivor Catt (born 1935) is a British electronics engineer known principally for his alternative theories of electromagnetism.
-He received a B.A. degree from Cambridge University, and has won the Electronic Design magazine's "best product of the year" award on 26 October 1989, after £16 million funding.
+Ivor Catt (19 December 1935 – 21 June 2025) was a British electronics engineer known principally for his alternative theories of electromagnetism.
+He received a B.A. degree from Cambridge University and won the Electronic Design magazine's "best product of the year" award on 26 October 1989, after £16 million funding.

-Biography
+Background

-Ivor Catt was born in England and grew up on an RAF airbase in Singapore.
+Catt was born in Devon, England and grew up on an RAF airbase in Singapore.
 He left the country, along with his mother and sister, just before the Japanese invasion in 1942.
 He did his National Service stationed in Germany.
 He won a State Scholarship in mathematics and then studied engineering at Trinity College, Cambridge.

+Catt married Freda Mansfield in 1959.
+The couple had one son.

+Catt died on 21 June 2025, aged 89.

 Wafer scale integration

 Catt developed and patented some ideas on Wafer scale integration (WSI) in 1972, and published his work in Wireless World in 1981, after his articles on the topic were rejected by academic journals.
 The technique, christened Catt Spiral, was designed to enable the use of partially faulty integrated chips (called partials), which were otherwise discarded by manufacturers.

-In mid-1980s, a British company Anamartic, funded by Tandem Computers and Sir Clive Sinclair among others, announced plans to manufacture microchips ("superchips") based on Catt's technology.
+In the mid-1980s, a British company Anamartic, funded by Tandem Computers and Sir Clive Sinclair among others, announced plans to manufacture microchips ("superchips") based on Catt's technology.
 The approach was reported to be revolutionary at the time, with predictions that it would enable construction of powerful super-computers from cheap, mass-produced components, and cheaper and faster replacements for magnetic disk memories.
 Anamartic introduced a solid-state memory, called the Wafer Stack, based on the technology in 1989 and the device won Electronic Products 'Product of the Year Award'.
 However the company could not ensure a large enough supply of silicon wafers, which were crucial for its chip manufacturing, and folded in 1992.